empathyco/empathy-self-managed-components/README.md

     ```

-Check that everything is up and running by executing `docker ps` or checking the containers status in the Docker Desktop GUI.
+You can check that everything is up and running by executing `docker ps` or checking the containers' status in the Docker Desktop GUI.

 Once you execute the containers, a search and Elastic containers start.
 Also, an indexing job is started to add the necessary collections into your Elasticsearch.
 Wait until all processes are completed (it takes 2-3 minutes) to start searching using the IMDB public catalog lite version provided.